chabito79/erpnext/erpnext/docs/user/manual/en/Glossary of Terms.md

 The intention is to build a Glossary of terms (i.e. 'Site', 'Form', etc.) and what they exactly mean in the logic of ERPNext I will populate it as I go along discovering (and understanding ERPNext).
 Hopefully at some point others might add Definitions or correct/clarify this existing Glossary

+It is to be decided at what point it will be serious, big, good enough to do a PR to the orgiginal erpnext repository

 ===================================================

 **Glossary of Terms**